Conventional Nerve Repair Wisdom Defied in First-Ever Multicenter Clinical Study with Processed, Donated Nerve Tissue

 To restore function to a severed nerve, surgery is required to reconnect the peripheral nerve.
 Traditionally, during a nerve repair procedure, surgeons attempt to meticulously reconnect the cut nerve.
 If there is a significant loss of nerve tissue, then a nerve conduit or nerve autograft were typically required to bridge the severed nerve.
 Nerve conduits have been shown to work well over very short nerve gaps, but have been found to be less effective and less reliable for longer nerve gaps.(ii) Nerve autograft requires an additional surgery; one surgical procedure harvests a healthy, less important peripheral nerve(s) from the patient's body and a second to repair the severed nerve.
 Nerve autograft will cause patients to lose function at the site of the harvest and may have increased risk of scarring and the development of painful neuromas.
 Additionally, these procedures result in longer anesthesia time, increased complication rates and higher overall costs due to the second surgical site.(iii)

-By contrast, processed nerve allograft (AxoGen Avance® Nerve Graft) is peripheral nerve from a human donor that is used to bridge gaps in severed peripheral nerves.
+By contrast, processed nerve allograft (AxoGen Avance® Nerve Graft is a peripheral nerve from a human donor that is used to bridge gaps in severed peripheral nerves.
 The donated nerve tissue is processed to remove cells and cellular debris and provide a sterile scaffold for nerve regeneration.

 About the Study